Madic-/Sway-DE/README.md

 * [Add entries to /root/.bashrc and ~/.bashrc](#custom-bash-configuration)

-* Install / remove some GTK applications I need.
+* setup03 installs / removes some GTK applications.
 I try to avoid QT applications if I'm not forced to use them...

 ## Applications beeing installed